Environmental Finance Center

 The EFC supports and assists communities move in the direction of sustainability by providing the following services:

-- Develop and provide financial models and tools including a very small system asset management plan, a Tribal source water protection plan template and a decision tree for communities impacted by adverse environmental conditions that must make the “adapt-in-place or relocate” decision.
+- Develop and provide financial modules and tools including a very small system asset management plan, a Tribal source water protection plan template and a decision tree for communities impacted by adverse environmental conditions that must make the “adapt-in-place or relocate” decision.

 - Collect and share infrastructure finance resources that communities can review or adapt and use to move forward with innovative financial solutions.